-Why moving the US embassy to Jerusalem is so controversial
+Why moving the US embassy to Jerusalem controversial

 Just to be clear: What is America's position?

-The United States has never had its embassy in Jerusalem.
+The US has never had its embassy in Jerusalem.
 It has always been in Tel Aviv, with the Ambassador's residence in Herzliya Pituach, about 30 minutes north.

 That sounds pretty straightforward...

 Wait a minute, it gets more complicated.
-In 1989, Israel began leasing to the United States a plot of land in Jerusalem for a new embassy.
+In 1989, Israel began leasing to the US a plot of land in Jerusalem for a new embassy.
 The 99-year lease cost $1 per year.
 To this day, the plot has not been developed, and it remains an empty field.

 OK.
 Keep going...

-In 1995, the U.S. Congress passed a law requiring America to move the embassy from Tel Aviv to Jerusalem.
-Proponents said the U.S. should respect Israel's choice of Jerusalem as its capital, and recognize it as such.
+In 1995, the US Congress passed a law requiring America to move the embassy from Tel Aviv to Jerusalem.
+Proponents said the US should respect Israel's choice of Jerusalem as its capital, and recognize it as such.

 So why hasn't the embassy moved yet?

-Every president since 1995 - Presidents Clinton, Bush, and Obama - has declined to move the embassy, citing national security interests.
+Every president since 1995 -- Presidents Clinton, Bush and Obama -- has declined to move the embassy, citing national security interests.
 Every six months, the president has used the presidential waiver to circumvent the embassy move.
 The next time it will come up for review is May.

 What are Trump's options if he goes ahead with the embassy move?

-The first is to make use of the undeveloped plot that the U.S. has been leasing since 1989.
+The first is to make use of the undeveloped plot that the US has been leasing since 1989.
 Or the US could turn its existing consulate in Jerusalem into the embassy.
 A final option might be to leave the embassy in Tel Aviv, but have the new US Ambassador to Israel do his day-to-day work in Jerusalem.

 How have Israelis responded to this?

-The Israeli government has lauded President Trump's pledge to follow through with the embassy move.
-Jerusalem Mayor Nir Barkat has been perhaps the most outspoken advocate, launching a campaign just days before Trump's inauguration, urging him to make good on his promise.
+The Israeli government has lauded Trump's pledge to follow through with the embassy move.
+Jerusalem Mayor Nir Barkat has been perhaps the most outspoken advocate, launching a campaign just days before the US President's inauguration, urging him to make good on his promise.

 And what do the Palestinians make of it all?